-We lugged everything over to the red plastic tables of the snack bar, overlooking the river, and ate our breakfast there.
+We lugged all our gear over to the red plastic tables of the snack bar, overlooking the river, and ate our breakfast there.
 No other campers were about, but then no other campers were thinking of walking further than to the shower block that day.

 We left before 7, picking up the GR as it came over the bridge, and made good progress on a wheel track which wandered through the scrubby riverside forest, periodically taking to the levée bank for a change.

-The official GR3 was on the other side of the river and we were not sure which one we were on, but it was waymarked and took us where we wanted to go, namely to the village of Jargeau, where we hoped to have second breakfast.
+The official GR3 was on the other side of the river and we were not sure which GR we were on, but it was waymarked and it took us where we wanted to go, namely to the village of Jargeau, where we hoped to have second breakfast.

-Long before we got there we could see the bridge and the sister village of Saint-Denis through the trees.
-I passed the time by singing to myself, in the manner of generations of peasants before me.
+Long before we got there we could see the bridge and the opposite village, Saint-Denis, through the trees.
+I passed the time by singing tunelessly to myself, no doubt like generations of peasants before me.

 Ignoring the grim emptiness of the outlying streets, we pushed on into the centre, which had a delightful pedestrian precinct and a grand church.

-We sat bare-footed in the shade of a dark red awning while our coffee and pastry disappeared to do their restoring chemistry.
+We sat in the shade of a dark red awning while our coffee and pastries worked their restoring magic.

 At the nearby Office of Tourism we got a list of the camping grounds of the department of Loiret, something we had been trying to find for a while.
 We were pleased but we should not have been, as it turned out to be grossly inaccurate and caused us a lot of trouble later.

-We crossed the bridge and took the GR3 along the river, at first on a good path but soon degenerating into a tangle of branches and nettles.
-The local walkers group had not been doing their duty.
+We crossed the bridge, close to the ruins of an earlier one, and took the GR3 along the river.
+It was a good path at first, but soon degenerated into a tangle of branches and nettles.
+The local walkers’ group had not been doing their duty.

-We scrambled up through a steep building site and were confronted with a locked chain-wire fence, which we climbed inelegantly to reach the road.
+We scrambled up through a steep building site and were confronted by a locked chain-wire fence, which we climbed over inelegantly to reach the road.

-Just past here the GR divided as it approached the canal of Orléans, and we got slightly lost until a passing motorist put us right, and we cruised into Chécy soon afterwards.
+Just past here the GR divided as it approached the canal of Orléans, and we got slightly lost until a passing motorist put us right, and we arrived at Chécy soon afterwards.

 Like Mardié, it was dominated by an impressive church set high above the village.
-Unlike Mardié, it proved to have a row of shops and a couple of bars, one of which, le Diligence, was also serving lunches.
+But unlike Mardié, it proved to have a row of shops and a couple of bars, one of which (le Diligence) was also serving lunches.

 We sat down in the courtyard and ordered coffee from the frantically busy waiter, and found out that they were not open in the evening, but that the other restaurant, behind the church, would be.

-We managed to get a table indoors, although the place was crowded, as the shade outside was patchy.
-The old dining room had whitewashed stone walls, low rafters and the usual assortment of nostalgic bric-a brac.
-The windows were wide open to the breeze.
+The outdoor tables were in the sun, but we managed to get a table indoors, although the place was crowded.
+The dining room had whitewashed stone walls, low rafters and the usual assortment of nostalgic bric-a brac, and the windows were wide open to the breeze.